open-education-hub/binary-security/sessions/01-exploration-tools/README.md

 ### 05. Tutorial - Network: netstat and netcat

 Services running on remote machines offer a gateway to those particular machines.
 Whether it's improper handling of the data received from clients, or a flaw in the protocol used between server and clients, certain privileges can be obtained if care is not taken.
 We'll explore some tools and approaches to analyzing remote services.
-To follow along, use the server and client programs in the crackme5 folder of the [tutorial](TODO) archive.
+To follow along, use the server and client programs from [05-tutorial-network-netstat-netcat](./activities/05-tutorial-network-netstat-netcat/src).

 First of all, start the server:
 ```